yurug/learn-ocaml-tutorial/README.md

 How to:

-* Grade an arity-one function by comparison to a given solution.
+* Grade an unary function by comparison to a given solution.

-* Grade multiple-arguments functions.
+* Grade multiple arguments functions.

 * Grade a polymorphic function with different input types.